Fodark/fodark.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello there!
-I am Nicola Dall'Asen and I am a PhD student in the Italian National Artificial Intelligence program, supervised by [Elisa Ricci](https://elisaricci.eu) and [Yiming Wang](http
+I am Nicola Dall'Asen and I am a PhD student in the Italian National Artificial Intelligence program, supervised by [Elisa Ricci](https://eliricci.eu) and [Yiming Wang](https://www.yimingwang.it/)

 My research interest lies in the topic of generative models (in particular Diffusion Models and GANs) for entertainment and privacy-preserving applications.
 It has been the natural continu